awsdocs/aws-cost-management-user-guide/doc_source/activate-built-in-tags.md

 # Activating the AWS\-Generated Cost Allocation Tag<a name="activate-built-in-tags"></a>

-Master account owners can activate the AWS generated tag in the Billing and Cost Management console\.
+Master account owners can activate the AWS generated tags in the Billing and Cost Management console\.
 When a master account owner activates the tag it is also activated for all member accounts\.
-This tag is visible only in the Billing and Cost Management console and reports\.
+This tag is visible only in the Billing and Cost Management console and reports\.<a name="activate-built-in-tag"></a>

-**To activate the AWS generated tag**
+**To activate the AWS generated tags**

 You can activate the `createdBy` tag in the Billing and Cost Management console\.